adambiltcliffe/react-flask-webgame/README.md

 Finish adding some sort of game configuration step in the lobby instead of instantly starting
 * Make initial player_opts actually do something

+Maybe figure out what to do when tokens expire?

 Won't add in this (generic) version
 -----------------------------------